 Also in 2016, the World Green Building Council launched the Advancing Net Zero program which aims to accelerate net zero carbon buildings to 100% by 2050.
 The UK Green Building council supported this by delivering the framework definitions of net zero carbon buildings for building managers and construction firms in 2019.
 The rate at which these advancements have occurred shows that the net zero carbon agenda is a fast-moving one.
 As a result, it’s important for companies to be clued up on the topic and actively making changes if they want to avoid falling behind.

 Gaining a deeper understanding of what the net zero agenda means for your business – as well as the steps you need to take to reduce your emissions – can help transform the way your business functions for the better.

-What does net zero mean for businesses?
+What does net zero mean for UK businesses?

 As mentioned, net zero is an area that is quickly progressing.
 Climate consciousness has risen dramatically in recent years, with increasing pressure on companies to make positive changes to the ways they operate.
 Many huge organisations have committed to reducing their carbon footprint in recent years.
 Sky has made a commitment to reach net zero by 2030, while Microsoft has gone further and pledged to become carbon negative – meaning they remove more carbon from the environment than they emit – by the same deadline, and then to remove all their historical carbon emissions by 2050.

 Net zero is forcing companies to completely reassess their operations to reduce their energy usage and wider environmental footprint.
 This includes ensuring their buildings are as energy-efficient as possible and making investments into renewable energy sources.
 Tasks like these may seem insurmountable when first approached, but can lead to significant long-term gains for businesses.
 Ignoring the need to make these changes is only likely to lead to greater difficulties further down the line.